crd150/crd150.github.io/syllabus.md

 ### **Lecture Format**

 * Most Monday lectures will be a combination of lecture and ungraded in-class individual exercises/questions covering the week’s substantive topics.
 The exercises during lecture are meant to be less about learning how to do a task in R, and more about deepening your understanding of the week’s substantive topics.
 Expect that many of these exercises and questions be reflective of those found in the quizzes.
+Monday lectures will not be recorded.

 * Most Wednesday lectures will be a combination of some lecture covering the week’s topic but mostly computer sessions covering the week’s lab guide, which will be released on the course website every Wednesday before class.
 I will ask you to bring your laptops to Wednesday lectures in order to follow along.
 Not all lectures are expected to go the full class period.
+Wednesday lectures will be recorded and posted on Canvas.

 <div style="margin-bottom:25px;">